macropay-solutions/php-framework-docs/mail.md

 You may have noticed that there are two methods for asserting that mail was not sent: `assertNotSent` and `assertNotQueued`.
 Sometimes you may wish to assert that no mail was sent **or** queued.
 To accomplish this, you may use the `assertNothingOutgoing` and `assertNotOutgoing` methods:

-    Mail::assertNothingOutgoing();
+    \app('mailer')->assertNothingOutgoing();

-    Mail::assertNotOutgoing(function (OrderShipped $mail) use ($order) {
+    \app('mailer')->assertNotOutgoing(function (OrderShipped $mail) use ($order) {
         return $mail->order->id === $order->id;
     });

 <a name="mail-and-local-development"></a>
 ## Mail and Local Development

 When developing an application that sends email, you probably don't want to actually send emails to live email addresses.
-Framework provides several ways to "disable" the actual sending of emails during local development.

 <a name="log-driver"></a>
 #### Log Driver

 Instead of sending your emails, the `log` mail driver will write all email messages to your log files for inspection.
 Typically, this driver would only be used during local development.
-For more information on configuring your application per environment, check out the [configuration documentation](/configuration#environment-configuration).

 <a name="mailtrap"></a>
 #### HELO / Mailtrap / Mailpit

 Alternatively, you may use a service like [HELO](https://usehelo.com) or [Mailtrap](https://mailtrap.io) and the `smtp` driver to send your email messages to a "dummy" mailbox where you may view them in a true email client.
 This approach has the benefit of allowing you to actually inspect the final emails in Mailtrap's message viewer.

-If you are using [Laravel Sail](/sail), you may preview your messages using [Mailpit](https://github.com/axllent/mailpit).
-When Sail is running, you may access the Mailpit interface at: `http://localhost:8025`.
+If you are using a containerized environment, you may preview your messages using tools like [Mailpit](https://github.com/axllent/mailpit).
+When your service stack is running, you may access the Mailpit interface at its designated local port (e.g., `http://localhost:8025`).

 <a name="using-a-global-to-address"></a>
 #### Using a Global `to` Address

-Finally, you may specify a global "to" address by invoking the `alwaysTo` method offered by the `Mail` facade.
+Finally, you may specify a global "to" address by invoking the `alwaysTo` method offered by the mailer instance.
 Typically, this method should be called from the `boot` method of one of your application's service providers:

-    use MacropaySolutions\Kernel\Support\Facades\Mail;

     /**
      * Bootstrap any application services.